Our Team

 Content Creator

 Tim commenced his role at SCSA at the start of 2024 and has been working in Marketing for several years now.
 Tim’s passion is creating engaging content, from photography and videography to graphic design and written work.
-Tim is excited to collaborate and create alongside the college, its staff, and students as we continue to grow and showcase the unque experiences that student and staff have at SCSA.
+Tim is excited to collaborate and create alongside the college, its staff, and students as we continue to grow and showcase the unique experiences that students and staff have at SCSA.

 Anastasja Sen